pysys-test/pysys-test/samples/getting-started/README.md

 Now it's time to start exploring the pysystest.py files in each of the tests.

-The best way to find out what each test does is to print out the test titles like this:
+The best way to find out what each test does is to list the test titles like this:

-	pysys.py print
+	pysys.py ls

 Start with 001 test in the correctness/ directory which is a simple example to show the basics, then move on to the higher numbered tests to explore in more detail how to execute processes, validate results and more.